 Winter purslane grows best in loose, humus-rich soil.
 However, it is also suitable for sandy soils with an even water supply.
 As a low-growing plant, it only needs a few nutrients, so you don't need to apply additional fertilizer.
 On the contrary, the substrate should not be too rich in nutrients, similar to spinach.

-The Montiaceae plant family doesn't really play a role in the kitchen garden, which is why winter purslane is ideal for a healthy crop rotation.
+The Montiaceae plant family doesn't really play a role in the kitchen garden, which is why winter purslane is ideal for healthy succession cropping.
 It is an ideal succeeding crop for all summer vegetables and can be used very well to fill gaps in the bed.
 The soil can recover over the winter while being protected by the fresh herbs.
-Due to its low requirements, it can also be combined well with heavy eaters such as cabbage.
+Due to its low requirements, it can also be combined well with heavy feeders such as cabbage.
 There are no known good or bad companion plants, so you can simply experiment with different mixed crops.

 You can either sow winter purslane directly into the bed or pre-grow it in pots.
 When growing in pots, use 1 - 3 seeds per pot to create particularly bushy seedlings.
 The pot does not need to be particularly large; standard-sized or smaller pots are ideal.